The Treasured History of First United Methodist Church of Glendale

 The early 1900s proved very challenging for the church.
 In 1903, a carload of gun powder exploded on the Santa Fe tracks two blocks from the church, breaking some of the church windows.
 Then, in 1904, the area experienced a severe drought and many families moved away.
 At its low point, the congregation was reduced to six families.
 Many pastors came and went as the church struggled to continue during this time.

-In 1912, the Reverend David Roberts was appointed pastor and the church began to experience a period of rapid growth and greater involvement in the community.
+In 1912, the Reverend David Roberts was appointed pastor, and the church began to experience a period of rapid growth and greater involvement in the community.
 Reverend Roberts organized the Boy Scouts in Glendale.
 By 1917, the small frame church was deemed too small, and in September 1918, a committee was appointed to solicit funds to build a new church.

 Mr. M.L.
 Fitzhugh drafted the architectural plans for a new building, a grand two-story Gothic edifice, measuring 100 x 70 feet, with a three-story buttressed tower, that would occupy the full ground space at the northwest corner of present-day Glenn and 58th Drives.
 In the meantime, in March 1920, the small church was sold to the Seventh-Day Adventists and hauled away to their church site by tractor.
 The congregation met at the Woman’s Club and the grammar and high schools while the new building was being constructed.
 The church board rejected the bids on the original design saying a cost of $60,000 to $80,000 as too high, but contracted to begin construction of the basement and Sunday school rooms.
 Because of cotton crop failures and other delays, the original cornerstone was engraved April 6, 1920, but was not laid until May 4, 1923.

-“The church means more than mere brick and mortar and a building to grace the street and town— it is a monument to the spiritual and moral worth of the community.
-It is an Educational institution, where youth learn not the three “Rs” but the greater truth of God and man.
+At the dedication on May 4, 1923, Reverend Dr. Atkinson, Arizona District Superintendent of the Methodist Episcopalian Church, spoke regarding the church and its relation to the community.
+He said, in part, “The church means more than mere brick and mortar and a building to grace the street and town— it is a monument to the spiritual and moral worth of the community.
+It is an educational institution, where youth learn not the three “Rs” but the greater truth of God and man.
 It is a social institution where fellowship is furnished in the highest form.
 It is an institution which the community cannot and will not get on without, therefore it is founded on something higher than mere material, it is founded on the Chief Corner Stone which is the Head of the Corner Jesus Christ” (The Glendale News – May 11, 1923).

 At the time of the dedication, only the basement and first story were completed.
 The building was roofed and the brick walls capped and construction stopped.
 A miscalculation in the design would have rendered the building unsafe if it had been completed as planned.
 The congregation moved into this building in July, 1923, and met in the basement for six years.